-Share Plans and Debrief
+Share Plans and Debrief Daily

 At the end of the day, I like to ask about everyone’s plans for tomorrow.
 The next day I can follow-up and ask how everything went.
 By sharing plans, you might learn something new to add to your itinerary or you might find a companion to join you in an activity.
-Be open to the opportunities!

 Connect on Social Media

-You know you’ve made a friend when you start sharing social media profiles.
+Lastly, you know you’ve made a friend when you start sharing social media profiles.
 Keep in touch and tag each other in pictures and posts.
 You never know when you guys might meet again.